-Your child performed about the same as other DevelopingLearners.
+Your student performed about the same as other Proficient or Distinguished Learners.
 Students demonstrate proficiency by exhibiting an understanding of how the structures and processes function from molecules to organisms, the interactions, energy, and dynamics of ecosystems, the inheritance and variation of traits in heredity, and the unity and diversity of biological evolution.